 Host: Hostname or IP address to the WebIO GPI/O box.

-Port: Port to communicate with the WebIO GPI/O box.
+Port: Port to communicate with the HTTP WebIO protocol.

 Password: Defines the password, if needed.

 GPI 0 (check box): Enables initialize Viz Mosart rundown when the external pulse is received.

 GPI 1 (check box): Enables start/continue the Viz Mosart timeline from an external pulse.